brochwerger/crawler/README.md

    See [Testing](#testing) section) for details on how to use these.
 - `design`: PlantUML files (text-based tool for "drawing" UML diagrams) and corresponding diagrams explaining the system's design.
 These diagrams are included in this document (with explanations) in the [Design](#design) section.
+- `runs`: Folder used to collect input, output and log files from different runs of the system.
+The comments in the [Observations](observations) section refers to these files.
 ## Building:

 ### Option 1: Use docker